gilch/hissp/docs/command_line_reference.rst

 A normal install of the ``hissp`` package with ``pip`` and ``setuptools`` will also install the ``lissp`` command-line tool for running Lissp code.
-This is a convenience executable for starting ``python -m hissp``.
-Its options were modeled after Python's:
+This is a convenience executable for starting ``python -m hissp``, whose minimal options were modeled after Python's most commonly used:

 .. code-block:: Text